Going to Tuscany? This is the one-week Tuscany itinerary that you need.

 From Rome to Tuscany, it’s an easy 3-hour drive on the Italian “autostrada” (aka highways).
 You’ll drive near several Tuscan towns, but I encourage you to resist the urge to stop at too many.
 The towns take longer to explore than you think.
 I had originally planned on us stopping in three towns on our way from the airport to our “agriturismo” (the Tuscan version of a B&B).
 But, we only made it to one.

 The one town that makes a perfect stop on your drive on Day 1 is Civita di Bagnoregio.
 It’s actually a ghost town – the cliffs surrounding the city keep eroding, so it’s not safe or practical to live there.
 But it’s a fascinating place and is unlike anything else in Tuscany.
 It’s tiny, so it doesn’t take long to explore, but you’ll be happy you made the stop.

 Note: You have to park at the top (it’s permit-only parking at the bottom), and from there it’s about a mile down the road and then up the footpath into the town.

 From Civita di Bagnoregio, get back on the road and keep heading to your agriturismo, because you’re probably ready to sleep and eat, or vice versa.

 Tuscany Itinerary Day 2: Florence

-No Tuscany itinerary is complete without a couple of days spent in the magnificent city of Florence.
+No Tuscany itinerary is complete without two days spent in the magnificent city of Florence.
 But driving and parking in the city can be an expensive nightmare; the locals suggested we use the Tramvia instead, which turned out to be awesome.
 Here’s how to do it: